mehulagg/gitlab/doc/user/group/index.md

 - **Administrators and group owners**: Users with these permission levels can always access the group settings, regardless of IP restriction, but they cannot access projects belonging to the group when accessing from a disallowed IP address.
-- **GitLab API and Runner Activities**: For API interactions, only the `Groups` and `Projects` APIs are protected which means that the registering of a runner is not bound by the job.
-The cloning of code during a CI Pipeline, however would be blocked by the IP Address restriction if the CI Job was not an allowed IP address.
+- **GitLab API and runner activities**: Only the [Groups](../../api/groups.md) and [Projects](../../api/projects.md) APIs are protected by IP address restrictions.
+  When you register a runner, it is not bound by the IP restrictions.
+When the runner requests a new job or an update to a job's state, it is also not bound by the IP restrictions.
+But when the running CI/CD job sends requests from a restricted IP address, the IP restriction prevents code from being cloned.

 To restrict group access by IP address: